 Why diagnosis is important?

-Dyscalculia is still an under researched and under studied subject.
+Dyscalculia is still an under-researched and understudied subject.
 There is no definite list of symptoms.
 The symptoms may change person to person.
-Severity may alter as child grows.
+Severity may alter as the child grows.
 Please note that not all children may show all symptoms, and kids might occasionally have trouble with math.
 But children with dyscalculia will struggle a lot more than other kids who are the same age.

-If you are wondering, whether your child is suffering from dyscalculia , or is something else causing the difficulty?
+If you are wondering, whether your child is suffering from dyscalculia, or is something else causing the difficulty?
 Then the best option is to test the child for dyscalculia.
 Don’t worry.
-Just being a little cautious towards a child behaviour can help a long way in his/her future.
-Early you identify the signs, earlier the child will be able to to adapt to new learning process and overcome the struggle.
+Just being a little cautious towards a child’s behavior can help a long way in his/her future.
+Early you identify the signs, earlier the child will be able to adapt to the new learning process and overcome the struggle.
 It’s important to keep a daily check of the child’s learning pattern.
-Look up to his/her stuff such as homework, class test sheets etc. to investigate any possible signs of dyscalculia.
+Look up to his/her stuff such as homework, class test sheets, etc. to investigate any possible signs of dyscalculia.
 If found, don’t panic.
 Consult a qualified school psychologist or special education worker to do the full evaluation.

 Types of Tests for Dyscalculia

-Although there are no specific tests for dyscalculia but an evaluator will look up for level of child’s developmental skills.
+Although there are no specific tests for dyscalculia an evaluator will lookup for the level of a child’s developmental skills.
 A professional evaluation includes going through stages to achieve output from the subject to test his/her Computational, Math fluency, Mental Computation, Quantitative reasoning abilities.
-Each of these skills have its own specific test.
+Each of these skills has its own specific test.
 Evaluating these An overall score is prepared based on which dyscalculia is diagnosed.